labe/sinatra_user_accounts/creating_accounts.md

 * If a non-logged in user clicks on a link to a protected route (meaning, only logged-in users can see that page) and is redirected to the login page, and then the user successfully signs in… wouldn't it be nice if the user could be redirected to the page they were trying to access in the first place?
 * How can the app know when to display an error message?
-* Remember: you can store ~ 4 Kb in a session
+* Remember: you can store ~ 4 kB in a session
 * If a user is logged in, are there still pages that user shouldn't be able to access?
 (Think about editing a profile page.
 Should users be able to access the profile edit page of other users?
 (Easy answer: no)).